vgraveto/knx-datasets/README.md

 # A Dataset Bundle for Building Automation and Control Systems
 **useful for Security Analysis and to study the normal operation of these systems**

 This document describes a dataset bundle with diverse types of attacks, and also a not poisoned dataset.
 The capture was obtained in a real house with a complete Building Automation and Control System (BACS).
-The data is available online and also reachable publicly available at the IEEE DataPort repositóry via DOI ***XXXXXXXX***.
+The data is available online and also reachable publicly at the IEEE DataPort repositóry via DOI ***XXXXXXXX***.
 This document describes the several included datasets and how their data can be employed in security analysis of KNX based building Automation.

 The future of modern buildings and their comfort conditions combined with the ecological need for a sustained planet will necessarily lead to increases in building automation systems.
 The benefit of using these technologies is however associated with new attack possibilities and system intrusions as a result of increasingly connectivity and remote accessibility.
-[Graveto and al.] (https://www.sciencedirect.com/science/article/pii/S0167404821003515) presents a state of the art about the security, safety and privacy issues in Building Automation and Control Systems (BACS).
+[Graveto and al.] (https://www.sciencedirect.com/science/article/pii/S0167404821003515 *"Security of Building Automation and Control Systems: Survey and future research directions"*) presents a state of the art about the security, safety and privacy issues in Building Automation and Control Systems (BACS).
 As a result, all the players evolved in building automation are concerned about the need of improvement of service quality, security and reliability of those systems.
 The search for required datasets to enhance the models and the methods used to study and improve BACS expose the lack of such tools and even full lack of datasets.

 ## Collection process

 Data collection was carried out in a single-family house, consisting of three floors.
 This house is equipped with a KNX home automation system that controls the lighting, blinds, the heating system that uses radiators and the alarm system.
 Some local environments are also controlled, with light and motion detectors.
 The building has devices for monitoring the environmental conditions outside, as well as movement and lighting control in the backyard of the house and its annexes.

-###The Scenario Description
+### The Scenario Description
 The house topology can be described as follows:
 - the 1st floor is made up of four bedrooms, all with private bathroom, one of which additionally has a dressing room the suite;
 - the main floor comprises an entrance hall, a library, the piano room, a common room (dining and living room) with a balcony, a kitchen with storage and a pantry;